Tame stacks and log flat torsors: Tame covers with respect to a divisor

-The question now is: what is the image of this functor $\Omega$, that is, what kind of tame covers are coming from log flat torsors ?
-In fact, the situation is very similar to what happens with the classical theory of tame covers, namely, log flat torsors provide initial objects in the fibers of the functor $R'_U$.
+The question now is: what is the image of this functor $\Omega$, that is, what kind of tame covers are coming from Kummer log flat torsors?
+In fact, the situation is very similar to what happens in the classical theory of tame covers, namely, Kummer log flat torsors provide initial objects in the fibers of the functor $R'_U$.